ivannz/cplxmodule/cplxmodule/nn/masked/README.md

 All subclasses of `BaseMasked`, unless explicitly redefined, have a readable and writable property `.mask`, and an alternative function interface `.mask_(tensor)`.
 Setting `.mask` to a tensor automatically does the necessary dtype conversion, device placement and broadcasting.
 The right-hand side value must be bradcastible to the real shape of the layer's weight.

 Setting `.mask` to `None` removes the currently set mask (if present).
-Without a set `.mask` the layer refused to function.
-This constrain was deliberately added to inform the user about absent masks, since the use of Masked layer implies that something should be masked.
+Without a set `.mask` the layer refused to function (raises a `RuntimeError` exception).
+This constraint was deliberately added to inform the user about absent masks, since the use of maskable layer implies that something should be masked.

 Masked layers fully support serializing and deserializing through the pytorch's standard `.state_dict()` and `.load_state_dict()` methods. `nn.masked` also provides `deploy_masks()` procedure, which accepts a properly keyed state dict, and sets masks through overwriting `.mask` of every compatible layer.